ietf-wg-ppm/draft-ietf-ppm-dap/charter.md

 protocols for deployment of these techniques on the Internet.
 This will include mechanisms for:

-- Client submission of individual measurements
+- Client submission of individual measurements, potentially along with proofs of validity
 - Verification of validity proofs by the server(s), if sent by client
 - Computation of aggregate values by the server(s) and reporting of results to the entity taking the measurement